biscayne/cryptocurrency_ps_module/cryptocurrency/readme.txt

 Final notes:
 *********************************************

-This module should work for any 1.5.x Prestashop system.
+This module should work for any 1.5.x and 1.6.x Prestashop system.
 This module copies several files in your Prestashop filesystem while the installation process is made, but overwrites none.
 This module also inserts and updates data on your database.
 However no data or files are destroyed by this module.